SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "You're the most beautiful mare I've seen,
 "You make me the happiest I've ever been."

-"That was so beautiful," Rarity said as tears of joy slowly rolled down her face.
+"That was beautiful," Rarity said as tears of joy slowly rolled down her face.
 She grabbed Pinkie, holding her in an extra tight hug.

+Pinkie returned the hug, serenely whispering, "Just like you, darling."